 Friday November 13, 2020

-With the launch of an opioid response hub in the former Greyhound bus station, organizing partners are calling on community members to invest in establishing a Consumption and Treatment Services site (CTS).
+With the launch of an opioid response hub in the former Greyhound bus station, organizing partners are calling on community members to invest in establishing a Consumption and Treatment Services site (CTS) by making a donation to a newly established Consumption and Treatment Services Fund.
 A CTS welcomes people to use their drugs safely under trained supervision and be connected to other life-saving supports.

 Partners are seeking approval of Provincial funding for a CTS – but this will take many months.
 Help is needed to retain this ideal property and to do professional studies needed for the application.